 As I observed the gratifying process of watching a three-year-old build a sandcastle, I was keenly aware of my husband’s absence.
 Like me, he loved to watch Sarah play and took great pride in each of her new accomplishments.
 I felt devastated by his loss and so alone in my grief.
 Then, in the moment of my deepest pain, an enormous wave crashed on the beach and demolished Sarah’s beautiful castle.

 Like the normal child she was, Sarah reacted to the loss of her sandcastle with shock and anger.
-As the tears came to her eyes, she ran to me for comfort from this sudden disaster.
-In her outrage, she vowed never to build a sandcastle again!
+With tears streaming down her cheeks, she ran to me for comfort from this sudden disaster.
+Outraged, she vowed never to build a sandcastle again!
 What she wanted most at that moment was the safe shelter of her mother’s arms.

 But Diane wasn’t willing to let my daughter off the hook so easily.
 She walked over to where Sarah and I were sitting and began to explain the nature of sandcastle-building.
 “Sarah,” she said, “Part of the joy of building a sandcastle is that, in the end, we can give it as a gift to the ocean.”